joshuascodespace/Java-Projects/README.md

 ### Dictionary-Accessor:
 The user can input words and definitions into this program by file i/o or manually through terminal interaction.
 The user can then access the words and corresponding definitions input into the program in various ways.

+### Make-Maker
+The user inputs dimensions of a maze into the terminal, and a maze of those dimension is printed in response.
+The program can also solve the given maze per user request.

+### Data-Prediciton
+The program recieves a csv with recordings of windspeed of an area and performs ordinary least squares regression to create a best fit line that can be used to predict wind probabilities based on windspeed.
+The program then outputs data visualization based on data read in.